Amiriyah shelter bombing: War crime debate

 Jeremy Bowen, a BBC correspondent, was one of the first reporters on the scene.
 Bowen was given access to the site and found no evidence of military use.

 The White House, in a report titled Apparatus of Lies: Crafting Tragedy, states that U.S. intelligence sources reported the shelter was being used for military command purposes.
 The report goes on to accuse the Iraqi government of deliberately keeping "select civilians" as human shields in a military facility at Amiriyah.
-USAF Major Ariane L. DeSaussur also accuses Iraq of intentionally commingling civilians with military personnel.
+USAF Major Ariane L. DeSaussur also accuses Iraq of intentionally co-mingling civilians with military personnel.

 This argument has been disputed by other US military personnel.
 Richard G. Davis of the USAF said this explanation was not convincing.
 Instead he suggests that civilians were sheltering in this bunker because it was one of the last places in Baghdad with electricity.
-Laneka West of the US army concurs and argues this may have been a consequence of the US destroying Baghdad's electricity infrastructure early in the war.
+Laneka West of the US Army concurs and argues this may have been a consequence of the US destroying Baghdad's electricity infrastructure early in the war.
 West also argues that the location of the bunker in a densely populated area was not a violation of API Article 58.
 It is possible to locate a bunker closer to populated areas to mask electronic signals.

 According to Jane's Information Group, the signals intelligence observed at the shelter was from an aerial antenna that was connected to a communications center some 300 yd away.

 Oxford professor Janina Dill writes that if the US indeed knew about the presence of civilians, the attack would be a war crime.
 The 1977 Additional Protocol I (AP1) to the 1949 Geneva Conventions, Article 57 requires the "principle of proportionality", which is that the military advantage of an attack must be balanced against potential for civilian casualties.
 However, USAF Major Ariane L. DeSaussur argues that during the Gulf War, neither the United States nor Iraq had ratified AP1.
 (Iraq later ratified it in 2010, but the US has still not ratified it).
 However, Human Rights Watch points out that the US in 1987 had already accepted parts of Protocol I as customary international humanitarian law, including affirming that "attacks not be carried out that would clearly result in collateral civilian casualties disproportionate to the expected military advantage."